RooHTaylor/PHP-Course/Introduction to PHP.md

 # MySQL #

-MySQL is the world's most popular open-source database engine.
-You will encounter it on nearly every web host and it's uses far exceed that of just website applications.
-MySQL can be used to stone information for any application.
+MySQL, usually pronounced *my ess cue ell* or *my sequel*, is the world's most popular open-source database engine.
+You will encounter it on nearly every web host and its uses far exceed that of just website applications.
+MySQL can be used to store information for any application.

 MySQL is its own application, completely separate from PHP.
 It offers a username/password authentication system to access databases, ensuring that they aren't open to the world.
-It also allows certain users to be given specific permissions on a database; meaning that you can restrict what certain user accounts can do (i.e. only view data, or only add data).
+It also allows certain users to be given specific permissions on a database; meaning that you can restrict what certain user accounts can do (e.g. only view data, or only add data).

 ## Databases, Tables, Columns, and Rows ##